Aditya8821/Python/README.md

 # Python
 Hello!
-This repository include some mini projects done with help of Python.
+This repository include some of my codes done with help of Python.
 Hope so that you will like them (;